aleff-github/my-flipper-shits/ChangeMacAddress_Linux/README.md

 ### Settings

 * Set the sudo password
-* Change as you want the network configuration
+* Change as you want the new MAC address